bdupras/limiters/README.md

 - datastructures are overly verbose to provide high visibility in initial code design and debugging; can be made far more efficient when the whole thing functions properly and passes tests
 - support arbitrary cluster sizes
 - support fault tolerance and rolling deployments
-  - replace single root node with some form of virtualized/distributed root node
+  - replace single root distributedRateLimiter with some form of virtualized/distributed root distributedRateLimiter
   - rearrange karitytree to be depth-first